Sohom-172/SoC-Tasks/README.md

 2:Week2-SoC.ipnyb-Used logistic regression of predicting a label,using iris dataset and also used Baye's Theorem to compare the accuracy.

-3:Week3_SoC.ipnyb-Implemented the principle ofPCAto normalise the data to2Dand visualising and used k-means clustering to represent the normalised data.
+3:Week3_SoC.ipnyb-Implemented the principle of PCA to normalise the data to 2D and used k-means clustering to represent the normalised data.